Articles on Nutrition and Health*

 Years ago, I would occasionally get excruciating nocturnal leg cramps, I would awaken to find my calf muscle totally contracted and as hard as a rock.
 After the cramp subsided, my calf muscle was sore for days afterward.
 Once I attained an understanding of the cause and prevention of leg cramps, I haven’t had such a cramp for over a decade.

 Causes of Leg Cramps.
-There are a number of causes, which will be discussed below, having to do with food, temperature, and overuse of muscles.
+There are a number of causes, which will be discussed below, having to do with food, temperature, overuse of muscles, and inflammation of nerves.
 Muscular contraction is controlled by nerves.
 These nerves can spontaneously send impulses to muscle fibers to contract when they become irritated by toxins, an overabundance of acid elements (phosphorus, sulfur, chlorine, and nitrogen), and an insufficiency of alkaline elements (potassium, calcium, magnesium).
 When the muscle fibers contract, they restrict the flow of blood, resulting in an increase in toxins and acid elements and an even greater insufficiency of alkaline elements.
 Thus, a vicious cycle begins, resulting in a cramp.
 Read more... / Back to Table of Contents

 ©Copyright 2011 by Robert Chuckrow